spectrocloud/librarium/docs/docs-content/user-management/users-and-teams/users-and-teams.md

 ## Users

 Users can be created by tenant administrators or other users with a tenant role that has the `user.create` permission.
-To learn how to create a user and manage users, refer to the [Create and Manage a User](./create-user.md) guide.
+To learn how to create and manage users, refer to the [Create and Manage a User](./create-user.md) guide.

 ## Teams

 Teams are made up of users.
 A team can have multiple users, and each user can belong to multiple teams.
 Teams are assigned roles, which determine the permissions and access levels of the users in the team.
-To learn how to create a team and manage teams, refer to the [Create and Manage a Team](./create-a-team.md) guide.
+To learn how to create and manage teams, refer to the [Create and Manage a Team](./create-a-team.md) guide.

 ## Manage User Access with Identity Providers

 Palette supports integration with Identity Providers (IDP) to manage user access.
 You can use an IDP to authenticate users and manage their access to Palette.
 If you use an IDP, user management is handled by the IDP, meaning you no longer create and manage the user accounts in Palette.
-User permissions are determined by the Palette team users are mapped to in the IDP and what roles are assigned to the team.
+User permissions are determined by the Palette team to which users are mapped in the IDP and the Palette roles assigned to that team.

 To learn how to configure an IDP, refer to the [SAML and OIDC SSO Setup](../saml-sso/saml-sso.md) section and the various IDP-specific guides.